Support Centre

 5.2.
 Contract with the data subject

-The PIPA stipulates that data handlers may collect and use personal data without the data subject's consent in order to enter into and perform a contract with the data subject.
+The PIPA stipulates that data handlers may collect and use personal data without the data subject's consent when it is necessary to perform a contract concluded with the data subject or take measures at the request of the data subject in the course of concluding a contract.
 However, please note that this legal basis is not valid for the provision of personal data to a third party.

 5.3.
 Legal obligations